phidatahq/llm-app/README.md

 This repo contains the code for running a LLM App in 2 environments:

-1. development: runs locally using docker
+1. `dev`: A development environment running locally on docker
-2. production: runs on AWS ECS
+2. `prd`: A production environment running on AWS ECS

 ## Setup Workspace (for new users)